eliias/hannesmoser/talks.md

 ---
 layout: page
-title: Talks
+title: Talks & Volunteer Work
 permalink: /talks/
 ---

-I do like to give talks about web development, technology and web in academia.
+I give talks about web development, technology and web in academia.
 You can find a complete history of talks (including video/slides) here.
-I also help organizing the following community events.
+I also organize the following community events.

 * [Barcamp Salzburg "The Next Web"](https://barcamp-sbg.at/)